Oath of office ceremony of Imran Khan: Background

 Following the general election on 25 July 2018, Imran Khan's Pakistan Tehreek-e-Insaf (PTI) emerged as the largest political party in Pakistan.
 It secured 116 general seats in the 15th National Assembly.
 A further nine independent candidates allied themselves with the PTI, and with the addition of 28 reserved seats for women and five seats for minorities, the PTI's total tally increased to 158 in the 342-member assembly.

 The PTI also enlisted support from smaller parties including: the Pakistan Muslim League (Q) (three members), Muttahida Qaumi Movement (seven members), Balochistan Awami Party (five members), Balochistan National Party (Mengal) (four members), Grand Democratic Alliance (three members) as well as the Awami Muslim League and Jamhoori Watan Party (one member each), providing it the comfortable majority to form a coalition government, and making Khan the clear forerunner for prime minister.
 The first session of the assembly was held on 13 August, during which all elected members took the parliamentary oath.

-On 17 August 2018, Khan secured 176 votes and became 22nd Prime Minister of Pakistan while his contender and leader of opposition Shehbaz Sharif received 96 votes.
+On 17 August 2018, Khan secured 176 votes and became 22nd Prime Minister of Pakistan while his contender and eventual leader of opposition Shehbaz Sharif received 96 votes.
 The session was summoned at 3:30 pm PST, during which an open ballot took place amongst assembly members to elect the prime minister.

-In the run-up to the first assembly session, a series of party meetings took place at Khan's residence in Bani Gala to determine the most suitable candidates for Khan's incoming cabinet.
+In the run-up to the first assembly session, a series of party meetings took place at Khan's residence in Bani Gala to determine members of Khan's incoming cabinet.